vyuvalv/lwc-grpc-pubsub/salesforce_app/README.md

     ## Deploy the code into your org.
     - `sfdx force:source:push -u <<TargetOrgAlias>>`

-- You will have a Lightning App Page that will display our main component `pubsubApp` but this could be dragged and dropped to any other lightning page layout inside your org.
+- You will have a Lightning App Page called `PubSub_Demo` or you can simply drag and drop the component `PubSub Chat Messenger` on any page layout.
+- A Platform Event Object named `PubSubMessage__e` will need to be deployed.
+- Fields :
+    - Message__c
+    - Source__c
+    - UUID__c

+    This will be Setup so we can seperate between inbound to outbound messages

 - Generate a Security Token or setup a Connected App to allow login in to this scratch org.